Stripe Connect Payout Guide for Publishers

 Stripe may issue tax forms (such as a 1099 in the United States) based on your total payouts within a tax year.
 Your tax obligations depend on your jurisdiction and should be discussed with a qualified tax professional.

 Keep your payout history and transaction records organized for tax reporting purposes.
-The transaction export feature in your Wallet makes this straightforward.
+The transaction export feature on your Balance page makes this straightforward.

 Tips for Smooth Payouts